OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/akima_spline_comp.rst

 AkimaSplineComp Input Grid Example
 ----------------------------------

-In this example, we also specify the grid for the control points and the grid for the interpolation points.
-The grid we define "xcp" is a non-uniform distribution of points, meaning that we can choose their locations arbitrarily.
+In this example, we also want to specify the grid for the control points and the grid for the interpolation points.
-The additional inputs are created when we assign a value for "x_name" (for the interpolation points) and "xcp_name" (for the control points.)
-Note that these values can come from a connected source component.
-Analytic derivatives with respect to these inputs are also defined.
+We do this by setting "input_x" and "input_xcp" to True, and then setting the values on the unconnected component inputs.
+Note: you could also compute these in a connected source component and pass them in.
+The control point locations we define here for "chord:x_cp" are a non-uniform distribution, which AkimaSplineComp is fine with.

 .. embed-code::
     openmdao.components.tests.test_akima_comp.TestAkimaFeature.test_input_grid